atlan-antillia/TensorFlow-FlexUNet-Tiled-Image-Segmentation-Earth-Surface-Water/README.md

 <br><br>

 <h4>2.2 Tiled Earth-Surface-Water Derivation</h4>
-The folder structure of the original
+The folder structure of the original <b>dset-s2</b> is the following.
 <pre>
 ./dset-s2
 ├─tra_scene